misho-dimitrov/shiftability-lab/content/publication/CBD_low_freq/index.md

 publication_short: ""
 url_source: ""
 url_video: ""
-publication: Prog Neuropsychopharmacol Biol Psychiatry.
-89:236-244.
+publication: Journal of Psychopharmacology.
+33(9):1141-1148.
 (2019)
 featured: false
 date: 2022-01-05T00:00:00.000Z
 url_slides: ""
-title: " The contribution of [1H] magnetic resonance spectroscopy to the study of excitation-inhibition in autism "
+title: " The effect of cannabidiol (CBD) on low-frequency activity and functional connectivity in the brain of adults with and without autism spectrum disorder (ASD)"
 tags: []
 projects: []
 image: